Greenhouse gas emissions: Methane (CH_{4})

+Methane emissions from fossil fuels, industrial and agricultural practices have increased since the industrial revolution.

 Methane has a high immediate impact with a 5-year global warming potential of up to 100.
 Given this, the current 389 Mt of methane emissions has about the same short-term global warming effect as emissions, with a risk to trigger irreversible changes in climate and ecosystems.
 For methane, a reduction of about 30% below current emission levels would lead to a stabilization in its atmospheric concentration.